Brisbane Airport

-Brisbane Airport is an international airport serving Brisbane, the capital of the Australian state of Queensland.
-The airport services 31 airlines flying to 50 domestic and 29 international destinations, total amounting to more than 22.7 million passengers who travelled through the airport in 2016.
-In 2016, an OAG report named Brisbane airport as the fifth-best performing large-sized airport in the world for on-time performance with 87% of arrivals and departures occurring within 15 minutes of their scheduled times, slipping from 88.31% the year before.
-It covers an area of 2,700 ha, making the airport the largest in land area in all of Australia.
+Brisbane Airport is an international airport serving Brisbane, Queensland, Australia.
+The airport services 31 airlines flying to 50 domestic and 29 international destinations, amounting to over 23 million passengers who travelled through the airport in 2024.
+In 2016, it was named as the fifth-best performing airport in the world for on-time performance, with 87% of arrivals and departures occurring within 15 minutes of their scheduled times.
+It covers an area of 2,700 ha, making the airport one of the largest by land area in Australia.

-Brisbane Airport is the primary hub for Virgin Australia, a major hub for Qantas, and a secondary hub for Qantas' low cost subsidiary Jetstar.
-Brisbane has the third highest number of domestic connections in Australia following Sydney and Melbourne.
-It is also home to Qantas' Airbus A330 and Boeing 737 heavy maintenance facilities.
-Virgin Australia has a smaller maintenance facility at the airport, where line-maintenance on the airline's 737 fleet is performed.
-Alliance Airlines and QantasLink also conduct maintenance at the airport.
-The airport has international and domestic passenger terminals, a cargo terminal, a general aviation terminal and apron as well as two runways.
-JetGo also operated from Brisbane Airport until its demise in 2018.
+Brisbane Airport is a hub for both Qantas and Virgin Australia as well as an operating base for numerous airlines including Jetstar, having the third highest number of domestic connections in Australia after Sydney and Melbourne, followed by Adelaide.
+It is also home to line-maintenance facilities for Qantas' Airbus A330 and Boeing 737 fleet, Virgin Australia's Boeing 737 fleet, as well as Alliance Airlines, and QantasLink.
+The airport has dedicated, domestic, international, cargo, and general aviation terminals, as well as two runways.

-There are several operators of emergency medical retrieval and rescue services based at the airport, including LifeFlight Australia and AVCAIR.
-The Royal Flying Doctor Service also has one of its nine Queensland bases at Brisbane Airport.
+There are several operators of emergency medical retrieval and rescue services based at the airport including LifeFlight Australia and AVCAIR, the Royal Flying Doctor Service also has one of its nine Queensland bases at Brisbane Airport.
+Defunct airlines JetGo and Tigerair Australia also operated from Brisbane Airport until their demises in 2018 and 2020, respectively.